 When adopting Effect into an existing codebase, it's often best to start with discrete, self-contained pieces of code.
 You can then use features of Effect to easily interop with your existing code and gradually continue to adopt Effect at your own pace.

--based code with Effect.
+One of the easiest ways to get started is by replacing Promise-based code with Effect.
 This allows you to immediately benefit from the features of Effect, such as detailed error tracking and interruption.

 To learn more about Effect vs. Promises, checkout the corresponding FAQ page in the documentation